open-edge-insights/video-custom-udfs/README.md

   * ## *UDF core-logic Directory*
     This directory need to have the Algo/pre-processing implementation which defines the necessary callbacks, IR files and other configurational files as per need.
 User can place them directly without having another directory level too, in that case the ***Dockerfile*** and ***docker-compose.yml*** should update the path accordingly.
 User can find sample implementation in [custom sample UDF](../CustomUdfs) directory.

-# **Build and deploy Process**
+# **Deploy Process**

-The build process is similar to the EII's build and deploy process with some minor chnages.
-Please find the ordered steps for building and deploying the Custom UDFs.
+Please find the ordered steps for deploying the Custom UDFs.

+  * Please configure Visualizer and WebVisualizer services `config.json` to connect to one or more streams coming out of below CustomUdf services by going through [../Visualizer/README.md](../Visualizer/README.md) and [../WebVisualizer/README.md(../WebVisualizer/README.md)
-  * As per EII default scenario, the sample custom UDF containers are not mandatory containers to run, hence the builder.py should run "video-streaming-all-udfs.yml".
+  * As per EII default scenario, the sample custom UDF containers are not mandatory containers to run, hence the builder.py should run
+    `video-streaming-all-udfs.yml` usecase.
 All the sample UDF containers are added in this example.
 Below code snnipet signifies the same.
+Just enable the CustomUdf services that are of your interest.

     ```yml
     AppName:
-    - VideoIngestion
-    - VideoAnalytics
     - Visualizer
     - WebVisualizer
     - CustomUdfs/NativeSafetyGearAnalytics   <<<<< All lines from here added are customUDFs, User can define his own container directory here